 Make sure there’s a good fit between you and the company

-Jobs aren’t just a paycheck, and, given the amount of time spent working, it’s important for both the employee and the employer to make sure there’s a good fit.
+Jobs aren’t just a paycheck, and given the amount of time spent working, both the employee and the employer need to ensure a good fit.
 If you’re not going to be happy working at a job or for a company, it may be better to pass on the opportunity and move on.
-Before you accept a job you’re not sure about, take some to ensure it’s a good fit for your skill set, experience, personality, and goals for the future.
+Before you accept a job you’re unsure about, take some to ensure it’s a good fit for your skill set, experience, personality, and goals for the future.